raravi/amithraravi2.com/_posts/2018-12-29-website-design-creating-the-layout-in-html.md

     clear: both;
 }
 ```

-Note: *A float column should be cleared, or it will mess up the layout of elements that follow after!*
+<figcaption>Note: A float column should be cleared, or it will mess up the layout of elements that follow after!</figcaption>

 Today, a website can be accessed from so many different devices - mobiles, tablets, laptops, PCs.
 So, how would you ensure that your website looks good on any device?
 The answer is **Responsive Web Design**.
 It has only one guiding principle: <u>A web page should look good on any device<u>!